jannis-baum/Vivify/docs/ai-policy.md

    conventions.
 5. **Your agent produces concise and minimal code**.
-Generative AI has a tendency to produce overly verbose code, re-implement things that are already there or exist in libaries that should be used instead, and miss obvious refactor opportunities.
+Generative AI has a tendency to produce overly verbose code, re-implement things that are already there or exist in libraries that should be used instead, and miss obvious refactor opportunities.
 This introduces a bigger maintenance overhead, more chances for bugs, and overall bad code.
 Please keep an extra close eye on avoiding this.